dvergnir/dvergnir/README.md

 My name is Benjamin
 - 😄 Pronouns: Him | He

 I live right outside Bergen, Norway.
-My interestes are cooking, fishing, hiking, gardening, foraging and gaming.
+My interests are cooking, fishing, hiking, gardening, foraging and gaming.

 I am a Front-End Developer student at Noroff School of Technology and Digital Media, and I am just now finishing my first out of 2 years at Noroff.